Rapha149/VoidTotem/README.md

 # If disabled, mobs who can hold the totem will be saved from the void, too.
 # That is the same behavior as for normal totem resurrections.
 onlySavePlayers: false

+# If enabled the plugin makes sure that the player gets teleported even if that is cancelled by other plugins.
+# This might not work 100% of the time.
+forceTeleport: false

 playerData:
   # If enabled, the used totem statistic will be increased for the player if saved from the void.